 A number of civil contingencies staff and practitioners across Scotland are trained in different debriefing techniques and are available to carry out independent debriefs.
-If you are interested in using an independent debrief facilitator or would like some assistance in planning and conducting your debrief you should contact ScoRDS.
+If you are interested in using an independent debrief facilitator or would like some assistance in planning and conducting your debrief , RRP coordinator teams can advise on suitable facilitators for multi-agency debriefing.